South Eastern Freeway

 It was formerly signposted as Princes Highway, which refers to the coastal route from Adelaide to Sydney via Melbourne.

-It is often referred to by South Australians simply as the Freeway, as it was the first freeway in South Australia, and is still the longest, and the only one with "Freeway" in its name rather than "Expressway" or "Highway".
-The South Eastern Freeway includes 500 m twin-tube tunnels, the Heysen Tunnels, in the descent towards Adelaide, the first of their kind on the National Highway.
+It is often referred to by South Australians simply as the freeway, as it was the first freeway in South Australia, and is still the longest, and the only one with "Freeway" in its name rather than "Expressway" or "Highway".
+South Eastern Freeway includes 500 m twin-tube tunnels – the Heysen Tunnels – in the descent towards Adelaide, the first of their kind on the National Highway.

 Route

-South Eastern Freeway starts at the intersection with Glen Osmond Road, Cross Road and Portrush Road in Glen Osmond.
-It heads southeast as a six-lane, dual-carriageway route.
-It travels across the Adelaide Hills.
-It goes through a hill, via the Heysen Tunnels.

-The freeway is a major freight route.
-It has arrester beds and concrete median barriers, with street lighting between Glen Osmond and Crafers.

-The freeway narrows to four lanes just before it bypasses Crafers.
-It continues in a south-easterly direction, past Stirling, Hahndorf and Mount Barker, before narrowing further to a two-lane, single-carriageway.
-It crosses the Murray River over the Swanport Bridge, and ends just east of the crossing in Long Flat, south-east of Murray Bridge.
+South Eastern Freeway commences at the intersection with Glen Osmond Road, Cross Road and Portrush Road in Glen Osmond, and heads southeast as a six-lane, dual-carriageway route.
+As it traverses across – and through, in one section, via the Heysen Tunnels – the Adelaide Hills, and due the fact the freeway is a major freight route, it also features arrester beds and concrete median barriers, with street lighting between Glen Osmond and Crafers.
+The freeway narrows to four lanes just before it bypasses Crafers, and continues in a south-easterly direction, past Stirling, Hahndorf and Mount Barker, before narrowing further to a two-lane, single-carriageway, crossing the Murray River over the Swanport Bridge, to terminate just east of the crossing in Long Flat, south-east of Murray Bridge.